kristenmazza/blog-api/README.md

    - AWS_BUCKET_NAME=Your bucket name
 4. Use `npm run serverstart` to start the server in development mode.
 5. You can test your API using various methods, including using tools like curl or Postman to send HTTP requests.

+## Deployment to Fly.io

+The Express.js backend is deployed as a Fly VM to Fly.io.
+The definition for the deployment is in [fly.toml](./fly.toml) and it references the [Dockerfile](./Dockerfile).

+The Fly.io command line interface is called `fly`.
+Install it with Homebrew package `flyctl`:

+    brew install flyctl

+To deploy change to Fly.io:

+    fly deploy